emacsmirror/hyperdrive/README.md

 - `n` and `p` move between entries
 - `RET` opens file or directory at point
 - `^` goes up to the parent directory
+- `d` downloads the file at point to disk
 - `D` deletes the file or directory (recursively) at point
 - `w` copies the URL of the file or directory at point